What is FWA?

-Florida Writers Association is a trade organization of writers, editors, and publishers.
-Our motto “Writers Helping Writers” tells it all . . . our members network to learn, to help one another, and to revel in each others’ successes.
-FWA currently has over 800 members in nearly 40 local regions throughout Florida and North Carolina.
+The Florida Writers Association is a trade organization of writers, editors, and publishers.
+Our motto “Writers Helping Writers” tells it all . . . our members network to learn from each other and help one another succeed as writers.
+FWA currently has over 800 members in nearly 40 local regions throughout Florida.

 What is the FWA Network?